7 Best Survey Tools I Trust for All My Survey Needs in 2026

 What G2 users dislike about SurveyMonkey:

-- SurveyMonkey Review, Christy M.
+- SurveyMonkey review, MANOJ M.

 When it comes to survey and form-building tools, Jotform immediately gave me the impression of being tailored for small and medium businesses.
 Its extensive template collection, even at first glance, seems thoughtfully designed to cater to their needs, unlike Google Forms, which I find more general-purpose, or SurveyMonkey, which focuses heavily on different survey types.

-Now, I found Jotform to be a full-fledged form builder that supports advanced use cases like collecting payments, signing contracts, and creating automated workflows.
+Now, I have found Jotform to be a full-fledged form builder that supports advanced use cases like collecting payments, signing contracts, and creating automated workflows.
 It feels like it's designed to handle anything from customer surveys to payment collections —all within one system.

 For me, the tool is incredibly straightforward to use.
 Everything feels intuitive, from dragging and dropping elements to customizing forms, so I can get things done quickly without needing a lot of technical know-how.